MichaelABryant/michaelabryant/README.md

 ### Hi there 👋🏻

-I come from a quantitative background in physics where I learned to design experiments, collect and analyze data, and present my findings through presentations and technical reports.
+I come from a quantitative background in physics where I learned to design experiments, collect and analyze data, and present my results.
 I specialized in experimental physics where I [wrote and defended a thesis on improving the energy density of TiO<sub>2</sub> capacitors](http://www.physics.nau.edu/~gibbs/Theses/Bryant/Thesis.pdf).
 My masters coursework included neural networks which was my first exposure to machine learning.

 After my masters degree, I went to work at [Los Alamos National Laboratory](https://www.lanl.gov/) in the Engineered Materials Group.
 Along with the engineering work, I analyzed data for several experiments.
 Due to the large volume of data, I sought out more efficient methods of data analysis which led me to take Andrew Ng's Machine Learning course on Coursera.